-The Neshaminy School District is pleased to have the opportunity to provide your child with additional academic support in Reading and Math through its Title 1 program for the 2021-2022 school year.
+The Neshaminy School District is pleased to have the opportunity to provide your child with additional academic support in reading and/or math through its Title I program for the 2024-2025 school year.
 This program, funded with federal dollars, provides support to students in grades K-4 and is staffed with highly qualified and dedicated teachers and instructional assistants.
-Our Title 1 teachers and instructional assistants use their time and talents to help their students become readers that are more proficient and help foster a love of reading.
+Our Title I teachers and instructional assistants use their time and talents to help their students become more proficient in both reading and math and to help foster a love of learning.

-One very important component of this program is parent engagement.
-Every attempt is made by our building staff and administrators to involve parents in their child's learning.
-Parent engagement is accomplished through conferences, classroom visits and specially designed workshops, which involve both parents and children.
+One very important component of this program is parent and family engagement.
+Every attempt is made by our building staff and administrators to engage parents and families in their child's learning.
+Parent and family engagement is accomplished through conferences, classroom visits, informational meetings, opportunities to provide feedback, and specially designed workshops which involve both parents and children.

-As you can see, we offer a very comprehensive program to our students and their parents and look forward to your participation.
+As you can see, we offer a very comprehensive program to our students and their families and look forward to your participation.